Taxis of Hong Kong: Licence

 The trading of taxi licences is easy, and legislative regulatory control hardly exists.
 The perpetual nature and easy transferability of taxi licences, the recent frozen supply of taxi licences, and the free trading market system in Hong Kong make taxi licences not only an operating requirement in the taxi industry but also an investment asset.
 Through various taxi licence exchange markets, licences can be cashed in at retirement, at changing jobs, or simply to make a profit.
-These factors shape our current taxi licence system with characteristics different from other overseas cities/countries.
+These factors shape Hong Kong's current taxi licence system with characteristics different from other cities or countries.